facebookresearch/seamless_communication/src/seamless_communication/cli/toxicity/mutox/README.md

 al., 2023).
 For the classifier, we use variable input sizes for the 3 feedforward layers (1024, 512, and 128).

+The predictions of the classifier can be interpreted as logits (i.e. after feeding them to a sigmoid transform they become probabilities).
+The 0 value can be used as a threshold, as it corresponds to the 50% predicted toxicity probability.

 ## Classifier Quick Start

 This introduces the MuTox speech toxicity model, this relies on computing the